Working from home: more flexibility

-More and more people are working in their home offices.
-Especially because of the Corona crisis, many people must work at home.
+More and more people are working from their home offices.
+Especially because of the Covid-19 crisis, many people must work from home.
 Working from home can intensify problems but above all it can also offer opportunities.
-In our article we explain how you as an individual and as a company can successfully implement the home office.
+In our article we will explain how, you as an individual and as a company, can successfully work from your home office.

 4 tips for your home office

 You are far from your usual day at your workplace, so you need to structure your day well in your new environment, your home office.

 Create a fixed schedule:

 - Start of the work day